Paediatric patients

 Indications:

-- Adult teeth that have been re-implanted.
+- Adult teeth that have been replanted.

 - Where the patient has systematic signs of infection (fever, malaise, lymphadenopathy, trismus), has compromised immunity, or is at risk of the progressive and rapid spread of infection (cellulitis or Ludwig’s angina).